Hunting Rifle (film): Literary source

-Other than the film, Inoue's book works with a de-linear narrative structure.
+Other than the film, Inoue's book works with a nonlinear narrative structure.
 In a prologue, a nameless poet, after publishing a poem depicting a lonely hunter whose sight impressed him, is contacted by Misugi who recognised himself as the described hunter.
 Misugi sends him three letters, one by his niece Shoko, the second by his wife Midori, and the third by his lover Saiko.
 These letters take up the major part of the book, with each woman describing the events from a different perspective, a technique similar to Akira Kurosawa's 1950 film Rashomon.
 In a short epilogue, the poet reflects on Misugi's character.

 While staying mostly close to the original story, Gosho and his scenarist Toshio Yasumi transferred the events, taking place between the mid 1930s and late 1940s in the book, completely into the post-war era for the film.
 Also, the character of Shoko, Saiko's natural daughter in Inoue's story, is instead presented as the daughter of Kadota's mistress, later adopted by Saiko.